 - Dance Party Ending/Sudden Musical Ending: The climactic cancan performance takes up the film's final nine minutes.
 And it is awesome.

 - Does This Remind You of Anything?: When Danglard and Nini first visit his choreographer, the dancers are lounging around the studio in their underwear.

 - Earn Your Happy Ending: Everyone.
-Paolo concedes that he's lost Nini forever but accepts the attentions of her best friend, Lola accepts a marriage of convenience offer from one of Danglard's financiers, Danglard has another hit on his hands and is scoping out his next protoge/mistress, and Nini realizes her destiny is show biz after all...
+Paolo concedes that he's lost Nini forever but settles for attentions of her best friend, Lola accepts a marriage of convenience offer from one of Danglard's financiers, Danglard has another hit on his hands and is scoping out his next protoge/mistress, and Nini realizes her destiny is show biz after all...

 - Europeans Are Kinky: Well, certainly kinkier than Eisenhower America from that time period.
 While TV married couples like Lucy and Ricky were shown sleeping in separate beds, Renoir's characters are having casual (and often guilt-free) sex left, right, and center.